bijoy4067/vueform-laravel/docs/structure/ObjectElement.md

 # Group Element

-A comprehensive demonstration of using GroupElement and ListElement in Laravel VueForm.
+A comprehensive demonstration of using ObjectElement and ListElement in Laravel VueForm.
       This form showcases nested column layouts, conditional field rendering, tag selection with custom templates, dynamic remote items, and mixed input types.
 It includes validation, slot customization, static elements like horizontal dividers, and submit button integration.
-      Ideal for developers looking to implement advanced, structured forms with flexible layouts and complex user interactions. <a href="https://vueform.com/reference/group-element" target="_blank">Documentation</a>
+      Ideal for developers looking to implement advanced, structured forms with flexible layouts and complex user interactions. <a href="https://vueform.com/reference/object-element" target="_blank">Documentation</a>

 ---